Phase transition to chaos in complex ecosystems with non-reciprocal species-resource interactions

 The phase transition to the dynamic phase is signaled by the divergence of the these susceptibilities' second moments (see Fig.~\ref{fig:phase-diagram}).
-Surprisingly, we find that $\rho^\star$, the critical value marking the phase transition to chaos, depends on model parameters only through the species packing fraction, the ratio of surviving species to non-depleted resources, via the expression (see Appendix~\ref{appendix:stability-phase-transition}):
+Surprisingly, we find that $\rho^\star$, the critical value marking the phase transition to chaos, depends on model parameters only through the species-packing fraction, the ratio of surviving species to non-depleted resources, via the expression (see SI section~\ref{appendix:stability-phase-transition}):

 When $\rho<\rho^\star$ the ecosystem undergoes a phase transition to chaos.
 As the number of surviving species and non-depleted resources are fixed by model parameters, the above equation defines a co-dimension-one phase boundary in the parameter space.
 Beyond this boundary in the dynamic phase, the second moments of the susceptibilities become negative, indicating that the replica-symmetric ansatz no longer holds, and its results are unstable to any perturbation.